mrbuslov/family_budget/README.md

 # family_budget
-This projects is a test task
+This project is made using REST API Django.

 # Task
 1. Description